jennetdariastream/jennetdaria-links/README.md

 ### 1. Live Status Ring System
 - **Offline state:** Clean hero layout — just the profile photo with animated pink/purple rings and the name below.
 No status text shown.
 - **Live state:** The entire hero transforms:
-  - **"LIVE ON TWITCH · [Game Name]"** text grows in above the photo with a smooth scale/fade animation, pushing content down to make room
+  - **"LIVE ON TWITCH · [Game Name]"** text fades in above the photo with a smooth opacity transition, pushing content down to make room.
+Container expands over 0.7s, text fades in with a 0.15s delay (landing together at 0.7s).
+Going offline, text fades out in 0.4s, container collapses 0.1s later.
+Game name and separator hidden after fade completes (350ms delay) to prevent mid-fade disappearance.
   - Text features a **bright white-green gradient shimmer** with `drop-shadow` glow (4.5s cycle), game name shimmers on a 0.4s delay
   - Green **heartbeat-pulsing dot** (8px, `#4ade80`, double-pump rhythm scaling to 1.5x) next to the text
   - Separator dot between "LIVE ON TWITCH" and the game name